wicked-kiD/varnava/src/content/blog/results-2023/results-2023.md

 ### Loss of My Cat

-I can't write much about this; it's the biggest blow for me this year.
+I can't write much about this.
+It's the biggest blow for me this year.
 My cat had some health issues that doctors couldn't diagnose.
 It's a massive blow that still lingers over time.
 I loved my cat dearly, and he'll forever remain in my heart.
 I understand that these things happen and you have to move on, but every time I think about it, tears well up.
 Chewbacca, I miss you terribly.

 ### CrossFit